typedeck0/Know-thy-enemy/README.md

 ⚠️🚨⚠️ ArcDps dev cucked the WvW API for Addons, so this is on hiatus till I reverse his code, Cheers ⚠️🚨⚠️

-I have a working version, closed source for now.
+[July 1] I have a working version, closed source for now.

 # Know-thy-enemy [WvW]
 [![](https://img.shields.io/github/downloads/typedeck0/know-thy-enemy/total?style=plastic)](../../releases)